max-ieremenko/SqlDatabase/README.md

 VS Package manager console <a name="console"></a>
 ------------------------------------------------

-To integrate SqlDatabase into the Visual studio package manager console please check this [example](Examples/PackageManagerConsole).
+For integrating SqlDatabase into the Visual studio package manager console please check this [example](Examples/PackageManagerConsole).

 [Back to ToC](#table-of-contents)